 What Expenses Can Be Deducted?

-Most things you spend money on as an educator qualify for the deduction, provided you bought them for use in your classroom and your school, teacher’s union or no one else has not reimbursed you for them.
+Most things you spend money on as an educator qualify for the deduction provided that you bought them for use in your classroom and your school or teacher’s union has not reimbursed you for them.
 They must be “ordinary and necessary.”
 This means they're items commonly accepted and used in a classroom and your students benefit from them.

 - Computer equipment, software, and services